Implementing the National Climate Plan

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Lead executing agency: Algerian Ministry of Water Resources and the Environment (MEER)
+Lead executing agency: Ministry of Environment and Renewable Energies (MEER)

 Overall term: 2014 to 2018